 "How much money to do that do you have, Father?" inquired the man.
 "Thirty pounds," the monk answered.
 "Give me the thirty pounds," said the beggar.
 "I have a wife and hungry children.
 Give me the money, walk three times around me, then kneel and go back into your monastery."

 The monk thought for a moment, scratching the ground with his staff, then took the thirty pounds from his sack, gave the whole of it to the poor man, walked three times around him, knelt, and went back through the gates of his monastery.

-He returned home a new person, of course, having recognized that the beggar was Christ himself -- not in some magical place far away, but right outside his monastery door, mysteriously close.
+He returned home a new person, of course, having recognized that the beggar was a holy person delivering the release he craved -- not in some magical place far away, but right outside his monastery door, mysteriously close.
 In abandoning his quest for the remote, the special, the somehow "magical," the monk discovered a meaning far more profound in the ordinary experience close to home.
 All that he had given up came suddenly rushing back to him with a joy unforeseen.